Disclosure Based on TCFD

 Panasonic Energy has established an Enterprise Risk Management Committee (“ERM Committee”) to manage various risks, including those related to climate change, in an integrated manner.

 Based on the PDCA cycle of risk management, the ERM Committee reports regularly to the Management Meeting and the Board of Directors on essential risks and the progress of countermeasures.
 Each year, the Committee identifies risk items in terms of “impact” and “possibility of occurrence” while also defining “operational risk” as events that have the potential to affect business activities and pose an operational threat.
-In fiscal 2024, we identified earthquakes and tsunamis as the risk and managed progress on measures such as flooding.
+In fiscal 2025, we again identified earthquakes and tsunamis as operational risks and managed progress on measures to deal with flooding and other disasters.

 Metrics and Targets

-In addition to disclosing actual GHG emissions (Scope 1, 2, and Scope 3 Categories 1, 5, and 6 P.71 ), we have set a goal of achieving all of Zero-CO2 factories*3 by fiscal 2029 and are working hard to reduce emissions.
+In addition to disclosing actual GHG emissions (Scope 1, 2, 3), we have set a goal of achieving all of Net Zero Factories* by fiscal 2029 and are working hard to reduce emissions.

-We have also set targets for GHG emissions outside of our own company, including the amount of CO2 reduction that we contribute to society and the reduction of the carbon footprint of our products, including those upstream in our supply chain.
+We have also set targets for GHG emissions outside of our own company, including the avoided CO2 emissions that we contribute to society and the reduction of the carbon footprint of our products, including those upstream in our supply chain.

 Furthermore, we have established our own “Environmental Contribution Index” (an index that indicates the ratio of avoided CO2 emissions to the actual CO2 emissions from our battery production), which is a composite of the above indicators.
-We are working to improve this to 15 in fiscal 2031.
-For more details of our efforts to set and achieve our goals, please refer to the Environmental page.
+We are working to improve this to 10 in fiscal 2031.
+For more details of our efforts to set and achieve our goals, please refer to the Environmental page of the sustainability website.

 Metrics and Targets

-In addition to disclosing actual GHG emissions (Scope 1, 2, and Scope 3 Categories 1, 5, and 6 P.71 ), we have set a goal of achieving all of Zero-CO2 factories*3 by fiscal 2029 and are working hard to reduce emissions.
+In addition to disclosing actual GHG emissions (Scope 1, 2, 3), we have set a goal of achieving all of Net Zero Factories* by fiscal 2029 and are working hard to reduce emissions.

-We have also set targets for GHG emissions outside of our own company, including the amount of CO2 reduction that we contribute to society and the reduction of the carbon footprint of our products, including those upstream in our supply chain.
+We have also set targets for GHG emissions outside of our own company, including the avoided CO2 emissions that we contribute to society and the reduction of the carbon footprint of our products, including those upstream in our supply chain.

 Furthermore, we have established our own “Environmental Contribution Index” (an index that indicates the ratio of avoided CO2 emissions to the actual CO2 emissions from our battery production), which is a composite of the above indicators.
-We are working to improve this to 15 in fiscal 2031.
-For more details of our efforts to set and achieve our goals, please refer to the Environmental page.
+We are working to improve this to 10 in fiscal 2031.
+For more details of our efforts to set and achieve our goals, please refer to the Environmental page of the sustainability website.